1. What is the difference between a Doctor of Pharmacy (PharmD) program and BScPhm program?

 |Credit System||Example||Full-Credit (1.0) Equivalent at University of Toronto||Half-Credit (0.5) Equivalent at University of Toronto|

 |2.0 and 1.0||Ryerson||2.0||1.0|

-In all cases, the Faculty will only count courses as full-credit (1.0) equivalents or half-credit (0.5) equivalents.
+All courses are considered as full-credit (1.0) equivalents or half-credit (0.5) equivalents.
 For example, at some universities employing a 6.0 and 3.0 weighting system, there may also be courses at a weight of 4.0.
-For the purpose of determining course load, a 4.0 course would be evaluated as a half credit (0.5) equivalent.
+For the purpose of determining course load, a 4.0 credit course would be a half credit (0.5) equivalent.

 We do not calculate a separate average on the required subjects alone – they are included in your cumulative average calculation.
-Although we do not publish a minimum requirement for the required subjects (other than a passing grade) the Faculty will use its discretion when choosing applicants; failed/repeated subjects, grades below class averages, history of withdrawal, ‘Credit’ designation, etc., may affect an applicant’s overall ranking within the applicant pool.
+The minimum requirement for individual required subjects is a passing grade.

 If you choose to have your final course result reported as a Pass/Fail or CR/NCR, where a letter or percentage grade is normally reported, the following will apply: